ldj01/e-s-t/README.md

   - The command line tools are utilized for some of the processing steps.

 ### Environment Variables
-* Required for building this software
+* Required for building this software (For an example see setup-build-environment.sh)
 ```
 export PREFIX="path_to_Installation_Directory"
 export XML2INC="path_to_LIBXML2_include_files"